Torrens Island Green Hydrogen Hub

 Project description

-A feasibility study will review the commercial and technical feasibility of establishing a renewable hydrogen hub and the production of hydrogen-derived products at AGL’s Torrens Island site, as well as mapping key operational and commercial plans for the project and outlining the development of a production timeline.
-The study is anticipated to be completed by the end of 2022.
+In June 2022, AGL announced that a feasibility study would review the commercial and technical feasibility of establishing a renewable hydrogen hub and the production of hydrogen-derived products at AGL’s Torrens Island site, as well as mapping key operational and commercial plans for the project and outlining the development of a production timeline.

-AGL is seeking to transition its Torrens Island site to an integrated industrial energy hub following the decommissioning of its long-standing Torrens A and B power generating units, completion of the (gas-fired) Barker Inlet Power Station (built adjacent to the Torrens Island B station) and development of a 250 MW battery on the site.
+AGL is seeking to transition its Torrens Island site to an integrated industrial energy hub following the decommissioning of its long-standing Torrens A and B power generating units (Torrens A final unit closed in 2022, Torrens B planned closure is in 2026), completion of the (gas-fired) Barker Inlet Power Station in 2019 (built adjacent to the Torrens Island B station) and development of a 250 MW / 250 MWh battery on the site (the opening of which was announced in August 2023).